This year, Snohomish County residents have two excellent opportunities to save on purchasing a new home heating system!

 Four Day Fireplace sells and installs a wide range of fire feature products.
 We can help you find options that work well in your home and meet either the federal tax credit or PSWSP discount eligibility requirements.

-Reach out to us today if you are looking for a highly efficient fire feature for your Western Washington home.
+Reach out to us today if you are looking for a highly efficient, affordable fire feature for your Western Washington home.